 What Is Technical Debt?

-Technical debt, also known as tech debt or code debt, describes the buildup of software work from using coding or development shortcuts instead of long-term, thorough solutions.
+Technical debt (also known as tech debt, code debt or design debt) describes the buildup of software work from using coding or development shortcuts instead of long-term, thorough solutions.
 Some of these shortcuts can include using poorly written code, using outdated software frameworks and libraries as well as not properly testing or documenting new code.

 Over time, code solutions meant for temporary fixes can require fixes themselves, causing roadblocks for when a codebase needs to be updated, scaled or maintained.
 “There is no ‘one aha moment’ when a team realizes they have accrued this debt,” Anupam Singh, vice president of engineering at Roblox, told Built In.
 “Instead, it’s a trickle of incidents and issues related to ballooning cost and laggy performance.”